Introduction to Ecological Trajectory Analysis (ETA)

 We then define a matrix whose coordinates correspond to the set of

-ecosystem states observed.
+ecological states observed.
 The number of rows in this matrix has to be

-equal to the length of vectors sites
+equal to the length of vectors entities

 and